 The instrument should be mounted on a stable post or platform in a location with as few obstructions as possible.
 Perfect sites are not usually found, so a compromise is almost always required that takes into account instrument access and obstructions such as trees and buildings.
-Ideally there will be no site obstructions that cast a shadow over the instrument at any point during the day.
+Ideally, there will be no site obstructions that cast a shadow over the instrument at any time during the day.

 Once a suitable location is found, the instrument is mounted, usually on a metal plate.
-It is required that the instrument is mounted with the motor toward the equator and aligned north-south.
+The instrument must be mounted with the motor toward the Equator and aligned north-south.
 The shadowband motor is adjusted so that its angle is set to the local latitude.
-This is a requirement for the ephemeris calculation to work properly.
+These alignments are necessary for the ephemeris calculation to work properly.
 Setting the motor to the site latitude dispenses with the need for a coordinate transformation in the ephemeris calculation.
 Finally, the shadowband is adjusted, ideally at solar noon, so that it is shading the diffuser squarely at the sun-blocked shadowband stop.